9inefold/exiCPP/README.md

 but discovered it didn't really have any C++ libraries for it.
 So...
 I made my own.

+## Improvements

+With some changes to the lookup and allocation methods, large files can be encoded ***3600 times faster*** than the standalone library.

 ## Todo

 - Add full options support